codingshreyash/KolbAcademy/readme.md

 On the calendar tab, users can view all of the exciting events happening at Kolb Academy.
 Users are presented with a scrollable calendar that allows for a seamless events unencumbered by button presses and dropdown menus.
 Dates with events have a blue circle underneath them.

-When clicked, the main calendar view retracts and users are can see the events listed in the selected week along with the time and location of each event.
+When clicked, the main calendar view retracts and users can see the events listed in the selected week along with the time and location of each event.

 When an event is clicked, a modal appears provided users with the ability to view and edit all information pertaining to the event.
 As is the case with other screens, all changes made in the modal are persisted in the database and changes are reflected for all users in real-time